seniorgod/ifi-tidal-release/README.md

   ### libcurl3

     apt-get install libcurl3

+  If a package on your system already uses libcurl4, the easiest solution is to install `curl34` from https://launchpad.net/~xapienz/+archive/ubuntu/curl34:

+    add-apt-repository ppa:xapienz/curl34
+    apt-get update
+    apt-get upgrade

 # download the repository
 The install steps later on expects the downloaded files in a directory called /usr/ifi.